AnkitSuda/Rebound/README.md

 ## Features

 As of now I am trying to implement most of the core features, but more features will be added soon.
-Most of the below features are not implement yet, but will be soon.
+Most of the below features are either not implement or not stable enough yet, but will be soon.

 - Highly customizable
 - Material Design